Shagshag/prestashop-documentation/ControllerFactoryCore.md

 * Class name: ControllerFactoryCore
 * Namespace:

 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in classes\ControllerFactory.php line 32
+* This class is defined in [classes/ControllerFactory.php line 32](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ControllerFactory.php#32)